Massachusetts Issues Final Regulations Under New Paid Family And Medical Leave Law

 The weekly benefit amount for an employee on PFML will be determined through a formula based on both the employee's average weekly wage and the average weekly wage throughout Massachusetts.
 The initial maximum weekly benefit amount will be capped at $850, with this number to be adjusted annually.

-Payments will be made through a special state trust fund, which will be funded through mandated payroll tax contributions by employers and employees.
+Benefit payments to employees will be made through a special state trust fund, which will be funded through mandated payroll tax contributions by employers and employees.
 Alternatively, an employer may obtain an exemption from participation in the trust fund by adopting an approved private plan providing equally (or more) favorable PFML benefits to its employees.

 Highlights Of Final Regulations